Our Hill House Nickel Gap Wall Paneling (Design, Products, + DIY Tips)

 4. Paneling can be Installed Over drywall or instead of it

 Paneling can be installed both overtop of existing drywall OR in place of drywall (directly onto framing).
 We did both applications here.
-Note that depending on your design and wall framing, you may need to install additional blocking to nail the paneling to.
+Note that depending on your design and wall framing, you may need to install blocking to nail the paneling to.

 5. this is a user-friendly diy

-Garrett would like you to know that when it comes to wall finishes, paneling is DIY friendly!
+Garrett would like you to know that when it comes to wall finishes, paneling is DIY friendly.
 With basic carpentry skills and fairly simple tools, anyone can put up paneling and get a beautiful result (just don’t skimp on the wood filler and caulk!).
 The same can’t be said for drywall, which requires a fair amount of skill to do well.

 6. paneling is budget-friendly